scalar-labs/scalar-kubernetes/docs/AzureMarketplaceGuide.md

      --docker-password=<Service principal password>
    ```

-1. Update a custom values file of Helm Charts.
+1. Update the custom values file of the Helm Chart of a Scalar product you want to install.
    * You need to specify your private container registry and the version (tag) as the value of `[].image.repository` and `[].image.version (tag)` in the custom values file.
    * Also, you need to specify the `reg-acr-secrets` as the value of `[].imagePullSecrets`.
    * Examples